 Assumptions.
 Values relating to future trends in certain factors which affect growth of the trust funds.
 Demographic assumptions include fertility, mortality, net immigration, marriage, divorce, retirement patterns, disability incidence and termination rates, and changes in the labor force.
 Economic assumptions include unemployment, average earnings, inflation, interest rates, and productivity.
-Three sets of economic assumptions are presented in the Trustees Report: ł
+Three sets of economic assumptions are presented in the Trustees Report:

-(1) Alternative I is characterized as an "optimistic" set, with relatively rapid economic growth, low inflation, and favorable (from the standpoint of program financing) demographic conditions.
+(1) The low cost alternative with relatively rapid economic growth, low inflation, and favorable (from the standpoint of program financing) demographic conditions.

-(2) Alternative II is the "intermediate" set of assumptions, with "best estimates" of future economic and demographic conditions.
+(2) The intermediate assumptions represent the Trustees best estimates of likely future economic and demographic conditions.

-(3) Alternative III is more "pessimistic," with slow economic growth, more rapid inflation, and financially disadvantageous demographic conditions.
+(3) The high cost alternative with slow economic growth, more rapid inflation, and financially disadvantageous demographic conditions.